The computer of the future…

 SP2, here we go!

 After SP1 was installed I immediatley downloaded and installed SP2 from Microsoft as well.
-Knowing how slow the device was and that installing it manually would probably the quickest way, I waited no longer and installed it myself.
+Knowing how slow the device was and that installing it manually would probably be the quickest way, I waited no longer and installed it directly.
 This took about 2 hours, which was probably shorter than SP1.

 After SP2 was installed, it was time to install the remainder of updates (from 2009-2017).
 My first attempt was to let Windows Update search for these.
 But it kept searching, and searching, and searching… it did not complete the search after a whole night.
 Bummer!

-However, I googled this problem and it seems to be common for Vista as well as older installations of Windows 7.
-Apparently, there have been so many updates released over time, that the algorithm that decides which updates you need to install, needs to make such a complex calculation that it will never finish (or runs out of memory and gives an error).
+However, I googled this problem and it seems to be a common issue for Vista as well as older installations of Windows 7.
+Apparently, there have been so many updates released over time, that the algorithm that decides which updates you need to install needs to make such a complex calculation that it will never finish (or stops with an error).

-But: the internet has a solution: Install a few crucial updates first, then the calculation becomes less complex and will complete with the rest of the updates to install!
-The page at http://wu.krelay.de/en/vista.htm shows which updates you need to install, and in which order.
+But: the internet has a solution: Install a few crucial updates first, then the calculation becomes less complex and Windows will find the rest of updates to install!
+The page at http://wu.krelay.de/en/vista.htm exactly shows which updates you need to install, and in which order.
 Just download them, and see the standalone updater search for updates forever, as well?!?

 The final update list.
 Since I didn’t have IE 9 yet, the last one wasn’t needed until IE9 was installed…

-After having done a few of these updates, the rest went easier and did not hang on “searching for updates”.
-Rebooting afterwards allowed searching for the remainder … 184 updates.
+After having done a few of these updates, the rest went easier and did not hang on “searching for updates” anymore.
+Rebooting afterwards allowed searching for the remainder of 184 updates.

 184 more updates to go.

-But these could be installed in 4-5 hours.
-That meant, that Vista was fully up to date and ready to be used.
+These updates could be installed in about 4-5 hours.
+That meant, after a few days of work, Vista was fully up to date and ready to be used.
 Yaaay!

 It’s all nice and shiny!

-The recovery disks.
-Like I said, these were not included and you really need these in case the hard disk breaks down (or you want to upgrade to an SSD).
+The last thing to do is creating a set of recovery disks.
+Like I said, these were not included and you really need them in case the hard disk breaks down or you want to upgrade to an SSD.

-But nope, like with everything with this unit, it’s not that simple.
+But nope, like with everything with this computer, it’s not that simple.

 “The disk could not be created”.
-Thank you Sony, for your very clever and helpful error messages…
+Thank you, that was a very clever and helpful error message…

-However, thinking for a while, I came up with a clever solution.
-Like I sometimes did on Linux servers, you can make symbolic links!
-These are some kind of shortcuts, but programs can access the files behind them at their original location!
+However, after thinking for a while, I came up with a clever solution.
+Like I sometimes did on Linux servers, you can create symbolic links!
+These are some kind of shortcuts which redirect directories to external drives!

 Notice the shortcut icon next to “temp”.
 This made the recovery disk creation work!

-Creating the disks was then an easy job and after having them burnt, I imaged them for safekeeping and setting up the Recovery Media Service – in case you want to restore your own VGN-UX.
+Creating the disks then proceeded without errors and after having them burnt, I imaged them for safekeeping and setting up the Recovery Media Service – in case you want to restore your own VAIO-UX.

 Now that we have the recovery disks, all updates installed and a fresh image made of the entire disk (with Macrium Reflect), it’s time to start using it!